loftkun/connpass-cron-search/README.md

 ### running standalone with docker compose

-You can launch with MongoDB.
+You can launch with MongoDB & [mongo-express](https://github.com/mongo-express/mongo-express)

 ``` shell
 $ docker-compose up
 ```

+You can check `events` colletion by visiting `http://localhost:8081/db/connpass-db/events`